How you are assessed

 Any assessed parental contribution to your student loan will be included as income.

-An assumed income figure will be added to your income assessment, representing income you are expected to receive in addition to your student funding.
-The assumed income is £637 for final-year students and £1,912 for non-finalists.
-However, for students on courses with a particularly intensive workload and placement elements, mainly Healthcare courses, this is reduced to £1228 for non-finalists and £0 for finalists.
+An ‘assumed income’ figure will be added to your income assessment, representing income you are expected to receive in addition to your student funding.
+The assumed income is £666 for final-year students and £1,998 for non-finalists.
+For students on courses with a particularly intensive workload and placement elements, mainly Healthcare courses, this is reduced to £1283 for non-finalists and is disregarded for finalists.

 No assumed income will be applied to students with dependent children, and students unable to work due to ill health or a disability.